 This can change the entire outcome of a case.
 Having legal representation that is experienced with the federal justice system while your case is still under investigation can maximize your chances of avoid charges altogether.

 The complexity of the federal justice system can make it incredibly difficult to navigate on your own, and making mistakes when talking to federal law enforcement agents can significantly impact your finances and your freedom.
 Simply speaking to agents from the DEA, ATF, IRS, FBI, Office of Inspector General, U.S. Secret Service, U.S. Postal Inspection Service, Customs and Border Patrol, Immigration and Customs Enforcement, Joint Terrorism task Force or other federal investigation agencies without legal representation can irreparably damage your case–even if you are innocent and think you have nothing to hide.

-That’s why it’s important to engage an experienced federal crimes lawyer immediately if you are ever contacted by a federal law enforcement agent.
+That’s why it’s important to engage an Houston experienced federal defense lawyer immediately if you are ever contacted by a federal law enforcement agent.
 In such cases, every second can count in avoiding serious and life-changing federal charges.

 Houston Federal Criminal Defense Lawyer Near Me 713-225-1900

 Types of Federal Criminal Charges